The NSW Schoolhouse Museum is usually staffed five days a week during school terms. It is open to the public by appointment.

 Personal Interest and Research

-Appointments can be made for private tours and access to the collection for research purposes.
-These are usually available after 2.00pm on weekdays and during the day on Tuesdays.
+Appointments can be made for access to the collection for research purposes.
+These are usually available after 2.00pm on weekdays and all day on Tuesdays.

 Site and Furniture Hire Inspections